HDInnovations/UNIT3D-Community-Edition/README.md

 https://github.com/sponsors/HDVinnie?frequency=one-time&sponsor=HDVinnie

-Some folks have asked me if it's possible to do a one-time donation via Crypto Currency or CashApp.
+Some folks have asked me if it's possible to do a donation via Crypto.
 Yes!
 If you would like to contribute via a crypto-currency not listed please let me know.

 Monero (XMR) - 85WrXRzmbF9fTp9UHLHhhEVeF5VBCHSen9suSvK4FkKqcyhXeikS1zM4u5gfa5gyQV9dS8yuoDwMGBJ1rQ8w1CWkJXN9kSo